tembo-io/website/docusaurus/docs/tembo-stacks/geospatial.md

 ### Define a database

-While the Postgres default database is `postgres`, you may desire to create a separate database for your geospatial workload.
+While the default database is `postgres`, you may desire to create a separate database for your geospatial workload.
-This can be achieved by running `CREATE DATABASE <your-database>` once you've connected to Tembo.
+This can be achieved by running `CREATE DATABASE <your-database>` once you've connected to Tembo and navigated to by running `\c <your-database>`.
 If you'd like to learn more, check out our guide: [How to select database in Postgres](https://tembo.io/docs/postgres_guides/how-to-select-database-in-postgres/).

 ### Load the data

+Navigate to the
 Loading files from If you want to load all of the shape files in one

 ```